marinfotache/Database-Logic-in-Business-Applications/05_Patterns in DB Logical Design/readme.txt

-The zip files contain the archive associated to an ODM model.
+Start with the presentations (`.pptx` files) that contain explanations about model requirements.

+E-R and (most of) Relational diagrams of every ODM model are uploaded as zip files.

+For opening and editing the diagrams, please following steps:

-1) On your computer we can use the same main ODM directory created in section `04_DB Logical Design__Denormalization` or you can create another directory.
+1) On your computer, you can use the same main ODM directory created in section `04_DB Logical Design__Denormalization` or you can create another directory.

-2) Download and copy in this (new or the same) directory the following files:
+2) Download and copy in this directory the following files:
 - `defaultdomains.xml`
 - `types.xml`

-3) In Oracle Data Modeler, go to `Preferences` -> `Data Modeler` and set first four directories on your current ODM directory.
+3) In Oracle Data Modeler, go to `Preferences` -> `Data Modeler` and set first four directories on your main ODM directory.

-4) All the models are zipped (since they have large numbers of files).
+For each model of interest:

-Each model will be downloaded into the main ODM directory and unzipped.
+4) Downloaded the associated `.zip` file into the local main ODM directory and unzipped it.

-5) Alfter unzipping, open the model by choosing the .dmd file
+5) Alfter unzipping, open the model with Oracle Data Modeler by choosing the `.dmd` file